smaurice101/produce_data_to_kafka/README.md

 #######################################################################################################################################

-# This file will produce data to a Kafka cluster for Bank Fraud Detection.
+# This file will produce data to a Kafka cluster for Walmart Foot Traffic Predictions and Optimization.
 Before using this
 # code you MUST have:
 # 1) Downloaded and installed MAADS-VIPER from: https://github.com/smaurice101/transactionalmachinelearning